A5hleyRich/delightful-downloads/readme.txt

 == Description ==

-Delightful Downloads is a super-awesome downloads manager for WordPress that allows you to easily add download links, buttons and download information to posts, pages and widget areas.
+Delightful Downloads is a super-awesome downloads manager for WordPress that allows you to easily add download links, buttons and download information to posts, pages and as shortcode in widget block areas.
 Download statistics are tracked within the WordPress dashboard.

 **Features**